2015 Pacific hurricane season: Seasonal summary

 The season started off with three successive hurricanes, with Andres and Blanca both reaching Category 4 status.
 On June 3, Blanca became both earliest second hurricane and second major hurricane in the basin since reliable records began in 1971, and became the earliest instance of a landfall on the Baja California Peninsula.
 Ten days later, Carlos became the second-earliest third hurricane on record.
-After about a month of inactivity, eight systems formed in July, including five from July 8–12.
-Ela became the earliest named storm to form in the Central Pacific within the bounds of the official season, and along with Iune and Halola, marked the first month in the satellite era where three tropical cyclones were observed in the Central Pacific.
+After about a month of inactivity, eight systems formed in July, including five between July 8 and July 12.
+Ela became the earliest named storm to form in the Central Pacific within the bounds of the official season, and one of the earliest in the calendar year.
+When Halola and Iune formed soon thereafter, that marked the first month in the satellite era where three tropical cyclones were observed in the Central Pacific simultaneously.
 Six more systems formed in an active August.
 Early on August 30, Hurricanes Kilo, Ignacio and Jimena intensified into Category 4 hurricanes.
 This was the first time in the historical record that three or more major hurricanes existed simultaneously in the Pacific east of the International Date Line, and that two or more major hurricanes existed simultaneously in the Central Pacific.